 We live in a world of perpetual distraction.
 While we produce our best work in a state of deep focus, there seems no end to the tools, tasks and people that break it.
 From Slack pings and routine email checking, to poorly spaced meetings and the lure of sites that tap into our psychology, staying focused at work has never been so hard.
 Luckily, there are dozens of unobtrusive apps that can help improve your focus and take back control of your productive attention.
-Here are five of our very favorite tools to improve your concentration.
+Here are six of our very favorite tools to improve your concentration.

 If you find the temptation of social media too hard to resist, or frequently find yourself reading about random topics on Wikipedia, then StayFocusd is for you.
 This handy Google Chrome extension helps improve your concentration by restricting the amount of time you spend on websites that steal away your productive time.
 You can set your own limits – like capping Twitter use to 20 minutes and Reddit to 30.
 Once you’ve reached your browsing time limit, that’s it: StayFocusd cuts you off.
 You can block entire sites, certain subdomains, individual pages, and even specific in-page content like videos or games.
 StayFocusd limits rather than totally restricts your usual distractions, to make abstention a little more palatable.